Sleep During Pregnancy: A Trimester-by-Trimester Guide

 Sleep changes at every stage of pregnancy — from first-trimester exhaustion driven by progesterone to third-trimester challenges with position, restless legs, and heartburn.
 This guide covers what to expect, the evidence-based sleep position guidance, and practical strategies for every stage.

 This guide is for general educational purposes only.
-Always discuss sleep concerns, symptoms, new or changing symptoms, and sleep position guidance with your midwife or GP.
+It has been reviewed for sleep science accuracy by a sleep specialist, not an obstetrician or midwife.
+Sleep-related information in pregnancy intersects with obstetric care — always discuss sleep concerns, new or changing symptoms, and any guidance on this page with your midwife, GP, or OB/GYN.
 Individual circumstances vary significantly during pregnancy, and personalised medical advice from your healthcare team always takes priority over general guidance.
-If you are experiencing any of the red flag symptoms listed on this page, contact your midwife or GP immediately — do not wait for your next scheduled appointment.
+If you experience any of the red flag symptoms listed on this page, contact your midwife or GP immediately — do not wait for your next scheduled appointment.

 Sleep by Trimester